-Chicago transplants often find themselves overwhelmed by choice.
-The Windy City is home to a whopping 77 neighborhoods, and when you don’t know one from the other, determining where to live in Chicago gets tricky.
-PPM offers apartment buildings in Chicago’s most coveted neighborhoods, and we can provide insight to help guide you in the right direction.
-Take a look at our round-up of the top communities in Chicago along with some of the standout features in each area.
+Chicago transplants are often overwhelmed by choice.
+The Windy City has a whopping 77 neighborhoods, and when you don’t know one from the other, deciding where to live in Chicago gets tricky.
+Don’t panic — PPM offers apartment buildings in Chicago’s top areas, and we can provide insight to help you choose your next neighborhood.

-Lincoln Park residents get to experience the best of city-living without forgoing a front yard.
-The neighborhood is filled with picturesque tree-lined streets, brownstones, and plenty of places to grab a bite or drink with friends.
-It’s ideal for someone who wants to live in a quiet area while still having close access to some of the best dining and nightlife in Chicago.
-If you’re a nature lover, you’ll enjoy living close to a plethora of parks as well as the nature museum and conservatory.
-During the warmer months, you can spend your free time on one of the many closeby lakefront trails and beaches.
+As a Lincoln Park resident, you’ll experience the best of city-living without forgoing a front yard.
+The neighborhood, with its picturesque tree-lined streets and stately brownstones, offers plenty of places to grab a bite or drink with friends.
+Nature lovers will enjoy living close to the city’s best parks along with the nature museum and conservatory.
+During the warmer months, you can spend your free time on the lakefront trails and beaches.

-If you want luxury, the Gold Coast neighborhood may be your best choice.
-The area boasts swanky cocktail bars and seemingly endless upscale dining options.
-You’ll enjoy close proximity to Oak Street, which has some of the best shopping in all of Chicago.
-If you don’t tire from all the shopping and eating you’ll be doing, you can hit up Rush Street at night for plenty of nightlife options.
+If you want luxury, consider the Gold Coast neighborhood of Chicago.
+With close proximity to Oak Street, you’ll be steps away from the best shopping in Chicago.
+The area also boasts swanky cocktail bars and endless upscale dining spots.
+When you’re done eating and shopping, hit up Rush Street for your nightlife needs.
 This is high-rise living at its finest, and you’ll be at the center of it all.

-Lakeview is home to an abundance of affordable dining and drinking options, making it especially budget-friendly.
-There’s always something going on, whether it be a new restaurant opening or an outdoor festival.
+Lakeview offers many affordable dining and drinking options, making it a budget-friendly place to live.
+There’s always something going on in the neighborhood, whether it’s a new restaurant opening or an outdoor festival.
 Boystown, located in Lakeview’s center, offers the best LGBTQ nightlife in the city.
-If you’d prefer a quieter part of town, the outer edges of Lakeview provide a more tranquil environment while still boasting the convenient accessibility of the neighborhood.
-When the weather’s nice, you’ll appreciate living so close to the beach, and your close proximity to Wrigley Field will make for many fun days spent cheering on the Cubs.
+If you’d prefer a slower pace, the outer edges of Lakeview are quieter without sacrificing convenience.
+And with Wrigley Field closeby, you can look forward to many fun days spent cheering on the Cubs.

-Just over the bridge from the Loop is the River North district, a haven for art and all things design.
-What started as an industrial epicenter is now home to a bounty of boutiques, art shops, and of course, places to eat.
-In fact, River North holds Chicago’s highest concentration of restaurants in one neighborhood, making it a particularly excellent choice for foodies.
-A wide selection of art galleries can also be found in the River North district.
+Just over the bridge from the Loop is the River North district, a haven for art and design.
+What started as an industrial epicenter is now home to a bounty of boutiques, art shops and foodie destinations.
+In fact, River North holds Chicago’s highest concentration of restaurants in one neighborhood.
+You’ll also find tons of art galleries in the River North district.
 If you’re into treasure hunting, this is the spot for you — it’s home to some of the best antique shops in Chicago.

-Determining where to live in Chicago can be confusing, but with a little research and planning, it’ll be easier to narrow down the best options for you and your lifestyle.
+Deciding where to live in Chicago can be confusing, but with a little research and planning, it’ll be easier to narrow down the best options for you and your lifestyle.
 If you need more assistance, we’re happy to help.
-Schedule a tour with us today, and we’ll match you with your dream Chicago apartment.